Psyhackological/DDD/README.md

     <strong style="font-size: 20px;">D</strong>iaries
     <strong style="font-size: 20px;">D</strong>ownloader
     <br>
-    The CLI Python module for bulk downloading the <a href="https://darknetdiaries.com/" target="_blank">Darknet Diaries</a> podcast to a hard disc.
+    The CLI Python module for bulk downloading the <a href="https://darknetdiaries.com/" target="_blank">Darknet Diaries</a> podcast to a hard memory. <br>
+    Hate being online all the time?
+This is the way.
 </p>

 <p align="center">